 The PSSTRT identified two steelhead populations in the proposed test fishing area: North Lake Washington/Lake Sammamish winter-run and Cedar River winter-run (PSSTRT 2013).
 These DIPs are part of the Central and South Puget Sound MPG.
 In the 5-year status review update for Pacific Northwest Salmon and Steelhead listed under the ESA (NWFSC 2015), the reported decreases in the 5-year geometric mean natural spawner counts for the two steelhead DIPs in the most recent two five year periods.
-Estimates represent a larger decrease in abundance for the Cedar River winter-run DIP (Table 26).
-No estimates were available for the North Lake Washington/Lake Sammamish winter-run DIP for the 2010-2014 time period.
-Cedar River and North Lake Washington / Lake Sammamish winter-run steelhead are already estimated to be below their Quasi-extinction Threshold (QET) abundances of 35 and 36 fish, respectively (PSSTRT 2013).
-However, the 95% confidence intervals around these estimates were generally wide over the 100-year time frame (Myers et al. 2015).
-There is no doubt that productivity of the Cedar River and North Lake Washington / Lake Sammamish winter-run steelhead populations are below replacement (Section 2.2.1.2; Figure 5).
+The report indicates a larger decrease in abundance for the Cedar River winter-run DIP between the 2005-2009 and 2010-2104 time periods (Table 33).

-Table 26.
-5-year geometric mean of raw natural spawner counts for the Lake Washington/Lake Sammamish watershed, where available (NWFSC 2015).
+Table 33.
+5-year geometric mean of raw natural steelhead spawner counts for the Lake Washington/Lake Sammamish watershed, where available (NWFSC 2015).